bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 The [output
 groups](https://docs.bazel.build/versions/master/skylark/rules.html#requesting-output-files)
 determine the set of requested files.
-In this Java project, the `intellij-info-java` and `intellij-resolve-java` output groups are requested by default, which instructs Bazel to run the actions that will produce the respective `intellij-info.txt` and JAR files for each target specified by the project view.
+In this Java project, the the plugin requests for the `intellij-info-java` and `intellij-resolve-java` output groups by default, which instructs Bazel to run the actions that produces the respective `intellij-info.txt` and JAR files for the project view's targets.
+This builds up the `TargetData` and `BlazeProjectData` structures, which the plugin serializes onto the disk for persistence.

-After the build completes, the plugin processes the outputs to generate the internal project model, writes the necessary IDE metadata files, and commits the project structure:
+After the build completes, the plugin processes the earlier outputs to generate the internal project model, writes the necessary IDE metadata files, and commits the project structure:

 ```
 Loading: 0 packages loaded